 2. A dinosaur keychain

 A dinosaur keychain is a great inclusion in your dinosaur advent calendar.
-If your little dinosaur fan is not yet old enough to have their own keys, they can hang it on their bag.
+If your little dinosaur fan is not yet old enough to have their own keys, they can hang the keyring on their bag.
 Our LDA has one on her kindergarten bag and one on her dinosaur experiment backpack.

 3. A book